jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 </section>

 {{% note %}}
-I hooked and messed around with them as often as I could, wherever I could.
+I was hooked and messed around with them as often as I could, wherever I could.
 In the early 1980s my uncle worked for a company that provided IT services to the US Government in the early 80s, and let me mess around and borrow these just about as often as I wanted:
 {{% /note %}}

 ---